AdobeDocs/creative-cloud-enterprise-learn.en/help/firefly/graph/create-your-first-graph.md

 ## Next step

 Starting from a template?
-Head to [Customize a template](https://experienceleague.adobe.com/en/docs/creative-cloud-enterprise-learn/cce-learning-hub/fireflyoverview/firefly-graph/customize-template) to make it reflect your own brief.
+Head to [4.
+Customize a template](https://experienceleague.adobe.com/en/docs/creative-cloud-enterprise-learn/cce-learning-hub/fireflyoverview/firefly-graph/customize-template) to make it reflect your own brief.